 The perfect lens does not exist.
 However, the best lens for your needs does.
 Determining that answer requires a look at the alternatives.

-The Canon RF 16-28mm F2.8 IS STM Lens vs. Canon RF 15-30mm F4.5-6.3 IS STM Lens comparison shows the 15-30 slightly lighter and shorter.
-The 16-28 has 9 aperture blades vs. 7 and a 1-stop higher IBIS coordinated rating, 8 vs. 7.
+The Canon RF 16-28mm F2.8 IS STM vs. RF 15-30mm F4.5-6.3 IS STM Lens comparison shows the 15-30 slightly lighter and shorter.
+The 16-28 has 9 aperture blades vs. 7, a 1-stop higher IBIS coordinated rating, 8 vs. 7, and AF/MF positions on the switch.
 The 15-30 has a much higher 0.52x maximum magnification spec vs. 0.26x and a much lower price.

-The Canon RF 16-28mm F2.8 IS STM Lens vs. Canon RF 14-35mm F4 L IS USM Lens comparison shows the 16-28 weighing and measuring modestly less.
+The Canon RF 16-28mm F2.8 IS STM vs. RF 14-35mm F4 L IS USM Lens comparison shows the 16-28 weighing and measuring modestly less.
 The 16-28 has smaller filter threads, 67mm vs. 77mm.
-The 14-35 has a higher maximum magnification (0.38x vs 0.26x), Nano USM AF vs. STM, and L-series designation, with superior build quality, including better weather sealing.
+The 14-35 has a higher maximum magnification (0.38x vs 0.26x), Nano USM AF vs. STM, a dedicated control ring, and L-series designation, with superior build quality, including better weather sealing.
 The 16-28 is modestly less expensive.

 Use the site's tools to create additional comparisons.